Morlorf/ig-presentation/speech.md

 *(shoots a few times)*

-Each click uses raycasting: a ray fires from the crosshair and checks if it hits a target.
-It's immediate and doesn't need physics simulation.
+Each click fires a ray from the crosshair using raycasting — instant hit detection, no physics engine needed.

 To exit, `ESC`.